Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

 \subsection{Industrial \& IoT Malwares}

-Sophisticated malwares like a metamorphic or polymorphic viruses can effectively evade signature-based method-based tools by using some advanced obfuscation techniques, including mutation and dynamically executed content (DEC) methods.
-By which it can dynamically produce new executable code in the run-time, making it difficult to recognize \cite{nguyen2018auto}.
-According to AV-Test, the total number of malware by end of March 2023, was estimated over 1200 million and has increased over 10 times during the last decade \cite{avtest}.
-Parallelly, IoT devices are built on light and optimized system architecture to be efficient and thus become more prone to malware attacks.
+Sophisticated malware like a metamorphic or polymorphic virus can effectively evade signature-based method-based tools by using advanced obfuscation techniques, including mutation and dynamically executed content (DEC) methods.
+Using DEC, it can dynamically produce new executable code in the run-time, making it difficult to recognize \cite{nguyen2018auto}.
+According to AV-Test, the total number of malware applications by the end of March 2023 was estimated to be over 1200 million and has increased over 10 times during the last decade \cite{avtest}.
+Parallelly, IoT devices are especially prone to malware attacks because they are built on light and optimized system architecture prioritizing efficiency.
 Due to the global IoT adaptation in home and industrial systems, malware developers pay significant attention to disrupting such a landscape resulting in heavy losses.
-Therefore, polymorphic malware needs to be addressed with efficiency for security and economic reasons.
+Therefore, polymorphic malware needs to be addressed efficiently for security and economic reasons.

-In order to capture the malware dynamically executed contents (DEC) behavior, Nguyen et al.\cite{nguyen2018auto} proposed a CFG analysis approach using deep learning.
-DEC behavior refers to a code obfuscation technique, that allows the malware to generate new code at run-time.
+To capture the malware dynamically executed contents (DEC) behavior, Nguyen et al.\cite{nguyen2018auto} proposed a CFG analysis approach using deep learning.
+DEC behavior refers to a code obfuscation technique that allows the malware to generate new code at run-time.
 For such, DEC behaviors are captured in the CFG using lazy binding.
 Therefore, all the binding between a memory location and corresponding assembly instructions is mapped into the CFG.
 To extract such CFG, the authors used BE-PUM \cite{nguyen2013hybrid}, which applies on-the-fly push-down model generation from x86 binaries on dynamic symbolic execution in a breadth-first manner.
-After that, the CFG adjacency matrix is hashed to make it memory efficient by mapping the memory vector to a fixed length of a string.
+After that, the CFG adjacency matrix is hashed to make it memory efficient by mapping the memory vector to a fixed string length.
 Finally, the hashed CFG adjacency matrix is fed to CNN to learn the pattern and identify malware.
-Experiments on real-world samples are collected from VXHeaven \cite{vxheavens}, Virusshare \cite{virusshare}, and MALICIA \cite{nappa2015malicia} datasets containing 63690 malware and 13752 benign programs \cite{younet}.
+Experiments on real-world samples were collected from VXHeaven \cite{vxheavens}, Virusshare \cite{virusshare}, and MALICIA \cite{nappa2015malicia} datasets containing 63690 malware and 13752 benign programs \cite{younet}.
 Evaluations using 10-fold cross-validation showcased an average accuracy of over 92\% on all data samples using Yolo-based CNN.